sajeetharan/SajeeWeb/blog/2016/09/2016-09-02-digging-into-bigdata-with-googles-bigquery/index.md

 ---
-title: "Digging into BigData with Google's BigQuery"
+title: Digging into BigData with Google's BigQuery
-utcDate: "2016-09-02"
+Date: '2016-09-02'
 categories:
-  - "developer"
+  - developer
 tags:
-  - "bigdata"
+  - bigdata
-  - "bigquery"
+  - bigquery
-  - "columnar"
+  - columnar
-  - "datasets"
+  - datasets
-  - "deployment"
+  - deployment
-  - "dreamel"
+  - dreamel
-  - "google"
+  - google
-  - "googlestore"
+  - googlestore
-  - "jobs"
+  - jobs
-  - "tables"
+  - tables
-  - "tree"
+  - tree
+utcDate: '2025-04-24T09:52:37.366Z'
 ---

 Well, i was one of the speaker at Colombo Big Data Meetup which was held yesterday and i spoke about Google's bigquery.
 Hence i have decided to write a blog on that so that you could get benefited if you are a BigData Fan.